txt.lurk.org

 environment, <em>and</em> maintaining that environment.
 On the one

-the wider Fediverse, on the other hand, there is only so much that
+and the wider Fediverse, on the other hand, there is only so much

-we can do as a small collective to make a wider transition happen.
+that we can do as a small collective to make a wider transition

-Culturally speaking, we also want to sustain the vibe of the space
+happen.
+Culturally speaking, we also want to sustain the vibe of the

-we have been creating.
-Throughout the years, our slow growth through
+space we have been creating.
+Throughout the years, our slow growth

-invites and the word of mouth of friends-of-friends has helped with
+through invites and the word of mouth of friends-of-friends has

-maintaining that focus and a pleasant environment.
-But in times of
+helped with maintaining that focus and a pleasant environment.
+But

-crisis, like in November 2022, many people needed a new home and, of
+in times of crisis, like in November 2022, many people needed a new

-course, this has an impact on the experience of the instance.
-So
+home and, of course, this has an impact on the experience of the

-what to do?
-Well, the bottom line is that there is only so much we
+instance.
+So what to do?
+Well, the bottom line is that there is only

 <p><img src="iFfov8BmSq21IIPSNJtDFg.webp" /></p>